-Let us present three applications of woos in three different areas: one is quite generic and is concerned with proving program termination (Section 1.3.1).
+Let us present three applications of wqos in three different areas: one is quite generic and is concerned with proving program termination (Section 1.3.1).
 The other two are more specialised: we present applications to relevance logic (Section 1.3.2) and vector addition systems (Section 1.3.3).

-1.3.1 PROGRAM TERMINATION
+1.3.1 Program Termination